lambdaclass/cairo-by-example/content/examples/events.md

 draft: false
 ---

-Events are a useful mechanism to logging activity in  smart contracts
+Events are a useful mechanism for logging activity of smart contracts
     - Require the `#[event]` attribute.
     - Designed to be consumed by off chain clients
     - Only emit events, but not read them.